-Abstract- In this paper we propose and discuss a new approach to the simulation of developing systems is proposed and discussed.
-The base of the approach is idea of independent development of the so-called aspect models, whose interconnections are provided by computational environment toolkit.
-The main feature of the approach is the abandonment of postulate of the deterministic behavior of systems if they develop due the activity of event-driven elements behavior.
-We discuss their initial requirements for the tool support of the proposed approach.
+A new approach to the simulation of developing systems is proposed and discussed.
+It is based on the idea on independent development of the so-called aspect models, whose interconnection is provided by tool computational environment.
+The main features of the approach are the abandonment of postulate of the deterministic behavior of systems if they are developed due to activity of elements and orientation parallel simulation event-driven elements behavior.
+We discuss their initial requirements of the tool support.

-Keywords: developing systems, active element, attributive representation, the aspect model, simulation, multi-aspect, multidimensional nature, multiple structures, tool support.
+14 Index terms- developing systems, active element, attributive representation, aspect model, simulation, 15 multi-aspect, multidimensional nature, multiple structure, t

-I. INTRODUCTION
+1 I. Introduction

-The study of developing systems, whose behavior depends on the individual activity of their elements, is urgent for a wide range of research.
-From a practical point of view, it is important to have such control over the behavior of the system, which allows you to direct development to the right conditions for development and to limit undesirable ones.
-However, in most approaches to the study and design of systems, it is difficult to take into account the individual activity of the elements.
-This is due to the fact that the main focus of the developers is to search for a common deterministic development principle, whereas such principles are not reflected in the individual activities of the elements.
+17 he study of developing systems, whose behavior depends on the individual activity of their elements, is urgent 18 for a wide range of research.
+From a practical point of view, it is important to have such control over the 19 behavior of the system, which allows you to direct development to the right conditions for development and to 20 limit undesirable ones.
+However, in most approaches to the study and design of systems, it is difficult to take 21 into account the individual activity of the elements.
+This is due to the fact that the main focus of the developers 22 is to search for a common deterministic development principle, whereas such principles are not reflected in the 23 individual activities of the elements.

 A problem in research into developing systems with active elements is the accounting for the behavior of elements not only in this system but also in other important aspects.
 This multi-aspect activity may contradict the object model of a system, and developers usually regard it as external non-controllable impact.
 Objectives of the behavior of an element rarely correspond to the system development objectives, and so it is difficult to reflect the involvement of the element in other activities in the model of the system.
 But this changes the activity of the element.
 Trying to avoid the complexity of multi-aspect properties one can build different models for different aspects.
-However, this way brings about no less complicated problem of adjoining models.
+However, this way T brings about no less complicated problem of adjoining models.

-The proposed approach is intended to overcome both a postulate of determinism and difficulties of multidimensional nature.
-One can consider it as a version of the discrete-event simulation proposed in the 1960s by J. Gordon [1].
-In the most developed form it is presented in the programming methodology in Simula [2] and Simula 67 [3] languages.
-Unlike a traditional to use the global (linear) ordering of events in controlling a computation, we refuse from this determination that mostly admitted to optimize computer cost.
-We consider the support of autonomous modeling of aspects as another feature of our approach thus making it associated with the so-called aspectoriented programming [4].
-In this case, the difference is that following our proposals, one should provide the support of aspect features by a specialized design and computation environment as well as the pre-fixed representation of model elements.
+The proposed approach is intended to overcome both a postulate of determinism and difficulties of 31 multidimensional nature.
+One can consider it as a version of the discrete-event simulation proposed in the 32 1960s by J. Gordon [1].
+In the most developed form it is presented in the programming methodology in Simula 33 [2] and Simula 67 [3] languages.
+Unlike a traditional to use the global (linear) ordering of events in controlling a 34 computation, we refuse from this determination that mostly admitted to optimize computer cost.
+We consider 35 the support of autonomous modeling of aspects as another feature of our approach thus making it associated 36 37 with the so-called aspectoriented programming [4].
+In this case, the difference is that following our proposals, 38 one should provide the support of aspect features by a specialized design and computation environment as well 39 as the pre-fixed representation of model elements.